Ernestina-Morrissey Restoration: Preserving a Vast History to be a Living Educational Tool

 The Herreshoff S Class Celebrates 100 Years in Style

 Photo: @herreshoff_s_class Starting in the Fall of 1919, the Herreshoff Manufacturing Company built 94 Herreshoff S Class one-design keelboats.
-It is “guesstimated” that 45-50 of these sweet-sailing 28-footers are still in existence 100 years later, and almost half of those participated in the Herreshoff S Class Centennial Series!
-The series encompassed four weekends of sailing across three […]
+It is "guesstimated" that 45-50 of these sweet-sailing 28-footers are still in […]

 Interested in becoming a partner of the CYOA?
-Contact Us email@example.com
+Join as a Gold Member or contact us at email@example.com

 The Classic Yacht Owners Association is an exempt organization as described in Section 501(C) (3) of the Internal Revenue Code.
 Contributions and membership fees are tax deductible.
 Employer Identification Number: 81-285925